P l a n e G e o m e t r y

 For the proof, see Problem 4.

 The Pythagoreans were the first to systematically investigate both arithmetic and geometry.
 Not only did they discover many theorems, but they gave an ethical and spiritual significance to each of the figures they drew.
-As a secret society, it must be said that they were extremely successful -- because not a word has survived!
-In this regard, Pythagoras is credited with discovering incommensurable magnitudes.
-(See Topic 10 of The Evolution of the Real Numbers.)
+As a secret society, it must be said that they were extremely successful.
+Not a word has survived.
+Nevertheless, Pythagoras is credited with discovering that the diagonal and side of a square have no common meausre.
+(See Topic 11 of The Evolution of the Real Numbers.)
 They considered their doctrine of incommensurables their most esoteric teaching -- one of their members was treated as dead for having even spoken of it to an outsider.
 The significance they gave to it has never been revealed.

 As a scientific researcher, Pythagoras discovered how musical harmonies depend on ratios of whole numbers.
 He found that we